mike-ward/mike-ward.github.io/_posts/2009-01-19-ive-seen-the-light-and-its-bazaar.md

 ---
 layout: post
-title:  I’ve seen the light and it’s Bazaar
+title: 'I’ve seen the light and it’s Bazaar'
 ---
 ![Bazaar](http://bazaar-vcs.org/htdocs/bazaarNew/css/logo.png)One of the coolest presentations I attended at [CodeMash 2009](http://codemash.org/) was a session on [Bazaar](http://bazaar-vcs.org/), an open source, distributed version control system.
 It’s hard to imagine getting excited about something as mundane as version control but in this case it’s really worth a look.
 Promise.